bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Logging of exceptions close to point of origination before re-throwing

 ## Resource Handling
- - [ ] used resources must be released using
+ - [ ] Used resources are released using
-	 - [ ] trywith resources or
+	 - [ ] try with resources or
 	 - [ ] clean up code in the finally block

 ## Data Validation and Use of Null